thetechnicker/console-chat/README.md

 # ConsoleChat

-This is a simple chat service for the terminal where.
+This is a simple chat service for the terminal.

 ## Overview